alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 Then you make yourself known in that market, get people there to use your product, and then convince them to give you money.
-If necessary, you tailor your product to that particular use.
+If necessary, you tailor your product to that particular set of users until they are happy.
 Then you find another niche market and repeat.

 But alas, his advice came in too late.